kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 The next step is to sync the remote repository stored on your Git provider to Databricks Repos.

-To integrate Databricks Repos with your remote Git repository, you first need to obtain an access token from your Git provider.
-Access tokens are used for authentication and authorization.
+To integrate Databricks Repos with the private Git repository stored by your Git provider, you first need to obtain an access token from your Git provider.
+Access tokens are used for authenticating an application that wishes to access your private Git repository.

 The process for obtaining a token varies depending on your Git provider.
-For detailed instructions on how to generate an access token for your specific Git provider, refer to the [Databricks documentation](https://docs.databricks.com/repos/get-access-tokens-from-git-provider.html).
+Follow the instructions for generating an access token and adding it to Databricks specific to your Git provider in the [Databricks documentation](https://docs.databricks.com/repos/get-access-tokens-from-git-provider.html).

 ### Sync your Git repository with Databricks